Navigating the digital workplace

 Team sites, project workspaces and team collaboration

 Project and team-specific workspaces are generally private, closed forums where team members post updates, allocate tasks and share files.
-Examples include SharePoint, Huddle and Slack.
+Examples include Microsoft Teams, Slack and SharePoint.
 Organisations often use these applications with external service providers.
+Increasingly these kinds of tools have also taken on other unified communications capabilities such as video conferencing.

-HR and learning systems allow employees to update their details, book annual leave, view payslips, choose benefit options, arrange training and complete other self-service tasks.
+HR management systems are the system of record for HR data.
+They allow employees to update their details, book annual leave, view payslips, choose benefit options, and complete other self-service tasks.
 They may form part of an integrated HR portal, have some integration with the intranet or be a series of disconnected applications.
+Some HR systems like Workday have many different additional modules covering areas like recruitment and learning.

 Internal video channels